 - Personal travel insurance

 Halesi Treks warm welcome you at the Tribhuwan International Airport.
 Transfer to the hotel and describe the tour programs.
 Overnight at hotel.

 Today early in the morning explore Halesi Maratika cave.
-Halesi Mahadev is a popular pilgrimage for both Hindu and Buddhist, temple situated of 1355M.
+Halesi Mahadev is a popular pilgrimage for both Hindu and Buddhist, the temple situated of 1355M.
 The temple area has three caves the believed to represent three eyes of Lord Shiva.
-Buddhist worships the caves as Maratika monastery, believe that padmasambhava (the founder of Tibetan Buddhism the great rempoche) and his wife Mandarva freed themselves from the circle and thus became immortal in these caves.
-And you will arrive to the big red stone which is revered as the images of Lord Shiva and his consort Parvati.
+Buddhist worships the caves as Maratika monastery, believe that Padmasambhava (the founder of Tibetan Buddhism the great rempoche) and his wife Mandarva freed themselves from the circle and thus became immortal in these caves.
+And you will arrive at the big red stone which is revered as the images of Lord Shiva and his consort Parvati.
 It was lies between the holy rivers of Dudh Koshi to the right and Sun Koshi to the left.
-After visit and pray at the holiest place you will return back to hotel and breakfast then drive back to Kathmandu As previous day you will return back to Kathmandu by the same transportation.overnight at Hotel.
+After the visit and pray at the holiest place you will return back to hotel and breakfast then drive back to Kathmandu As the previous day you will return back to Kathmandu by the same transportation.overnight at the Hotel.

 you will have some free time until the time to leave the international airport for your final departure.